-The condition for conducting a regular audit is met, if the company-specific processes can be comprehensively evaluated at the site (e.g. when animals are placed or slaughtered; in the field of plant production during the cultivation period).
+The condition for conducting a regular audit is met, if the company-specific processes can be comprehensively evaluated at the site (e.g. cultivation period).

 An on-site audit includes:

 - Comparison of the planned scope of testing with the actual conditions on site - Inspection of appropriate documentation and its control - Recording and assessing the implementation of the requirements of the scheme manual in operational practice (among others, a complete site and field inspection, incl. corresponding measurements/testing) - Recognition of nonconformities - Preparation of the audit report (see 5.3), i.e. documentation of evaluations, nonconformities and, if necessary, agreement on corrective actions.